EimearCunningham/milestone-three/README.md

 - A light grey/lilac (#d1d1e0) was used as the background color for the site
 - A soft peach (#e8e4e3) was used as the background color for the review cards, to compliment the page background
 ### Typography
-- Google Font [Kiwi Maru](https://fonts.google.com/specimen/Kiwi+Maru)"Kiwi Maru" was used as the font type across the site.
+- Google Font [Kiwi Maru](https://fonts.google.com/specimen/Kiwi+Maru) was used as the font type across the site.
 I thought this everyday text complimented the casual and clean style of the site.

 ## Wireframes:
 - Wireframes for 3 screen sizes (Desktop, tablet and mobile).